 The basic design of all foam rollers is essentially the same: a rigid tube made of (or wrapped in) foam.
+With affordable prices and versatile performance, they are great to use whether you are new to running, a seasoned athlete or even looking to stretch out after a day sitting at work.

 Not only is the design a common element among most foam rollers, but so are their uses and benefits.